Skip to content

 You may be interested to read

-This Alert is based on: Wylde V, and others.
+This summary is based on: Wylde V, and others.
 The STAR care pathway for patients with pain at 3 months after total knee replacement: a multicentre, pragmatic, randomised, controlled trial.
-Lancet Rheumatology 2022;4:3
+Lancet Rheumatology.
+2022;4:3.

-People’s experiences of the STAR care pathway: Moore, A, and other.
+People’s experiences of the STAR care pathway: Moore, A, and others.
 Experiences of recovery and a new care pathway for people with pain after total knee replacement: qualitative research embedded in the STAR trial.
-BMC Musculoskeletal Disorders 2022;23:451
+BMC Musculoskeletal Disorders.
+2022;23:451.

 A news release about the study written by the University of Bristol.